 Regardless of when or how humans make it to Mars, the next question becomes what they do there.
 What experiments are critical to understanding Mars?
 What questions can we answer about the red planet that can help us to better understand our own planet?
 What do we need to know before humans can start living on Mars for long periods?
 These questions are being actively debated and now is your chance to enter that conversation!

-If your school wants to participate in this contest you can have students write individual essays or write a paper as a group.
+If your school wants to participate in this annual contest, you can have students write individual essays or write a paper as a group.
 Up to five entries per school can be submitted and we will choose the best ones.

 - Paper Length: One to two pages.